Ashby St Ledgers: Manor House

 The manor was given as a gift to Hugh de Grandmesnil by William the Conqueror and passed to various other occupants until 1375, when it passed into the Catesby family and became their principal residence.

+In 1268 the manor passed to Edmund Crouchback as William de Ashby had murdered a man in Catesby Priory.

 The manor was briefly confiscated after the attainder and execution of William Catesby, one of Richard III's counsellors, after the defeat at the Battle of Bosworth in 1485, but was later returned to his son, George.
 It passed down the male line to Robert Catesby's father, Sir William Catesby, who managed to hold on to the property in spite of massive debts caused by recusancy fines and years of imprisonment for his brave adherence to the Roman Catholic faith.

 The manor's central location was convenient to the houses of the Catesbys' many friends and relations, which supposedly made Ashby St Ledgers a type of 'Command Centre' during the planning of the Gunpowder Plot.
 In the room above the Gatehouse, with its privacy from the main house and clear view of the surrounding area, Robert Catesby, his servant Thomas Bates and the other conspirators are said to have planned a great deal of the Gunpowder Plot.
 Catesby was killed with some other plotters at Holbeche House, whereas his servant was executed in the following January.

 Following Robert Catesby's death in 1605, the manor was confiscated by the crown as the property of a traitor.
 However, Lady Anne Catesby had a life interest in a large portion of the property, given her by her husband at their marriage.
 This preserved a portion of the estate from alienation, and though an attempt was made in 1618 to reverse that, the settlement remained.
 In 1612, it was purchased by Bryan I'Anson (1560-1634), Sheriff of the City of London.
 He was the father of Sir Bryan I'Anson, 1st Bt., of Ashby St Ledgers; Gentleman of the Bedchamber to Charles I of England.
 In 1703, Esther I'Anson (Sir Bryan's elder brother John's great-granddaughter) sold the manor to Joseph Ashley, a London draper.
 When his great nephew, also called Joseph Ashley, died in 1798, the manor passed to his daughter, Mary, who was the wife of Sir Joseph Senhouse.
 Their daughter, Elizabeth, married Joseph Pocklington in 1835, and the manor remained in their family until 1903, when it was sold to Ivor Guest, 1st Viscount Wimborne, who had previously rented it for hunting.